Technical Faculty Institute of Computer Science and Applied Mathematics Christian-Albrechts-University of Kiel

 Werner Kluge, Prof.(em.)

-After retiring in 2003, I have found the time to complete a monograph on Abstract Computing Machines which has been published in the Springer EATCS series (ISBN 3-540-21146-2).
+Major parts of my past research work are outlined in a monograph on Abstract Computing Machines which has been published in the Springer EATCS series (ISBN 3-540-21146-2).

 This monograph is on the relationship between basic programming paradigms as they derive from Lambda calculus and the abstract machines featuring the runtime structures and mechanisms that are essential for program execution.
 It sets out with a brief discussion of an expression-oriented style of programming, addresses the problem of correctly dealing with free variables as a prerequisite for symbolic computations, and gives a brief introduction to Lambda calculus as the underlying theory.